chief-thunder/chief-thunder/README.md

 - 👋 Hi, I’m @chief-thunder
 - 👀 I’m interested in coding, photography and hiking.
-- 🌱 I’m currently learning python and switf.
+- 🌱 I’m currently learning python and swift.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Feel free to contribute to my public repos.
 - 📫 How to reach me ...
 - ⚡ Fun fact: ...